phenosense-ciat/Module-image/SFTP/README.md

 # Introduction

 # Procedure
-Use of next code in ubuntu machine
+1. Use of next code in the terminal of Ubuntu for install of SSH or SFTP and begin the setup.

 ```
 sudo apt-get update